UWTech/Rpi/README.md

  The comments in the files should help you understand what is happening, and further research should solidify your understanding of the code.

- currently, the only files here are to be used to drive an active low GPIO controller.
+ currently, the only files here are to be used to drive an active low GPIO controller on the Raspberry Pi.

  Have fun!